0x7d8/NPM_WEB-SERVER/README.md

   bind: '0.0.0.0', // The IP thats bound to
   cors: false, // If Cors Headers will be added
   port: 5000, // The Port which the Server runs on
-  proxy: true // If enabled, alternate IPs will be shown })
+})

 server.path('/', (path) => path